Tariq-Mehmood-Malik/My-Homelab/README.md

      resize2fs /dev/mapper/pve-root
      ```
   3. Go to Datecenter &rarr; Storage &rarr; select on `local` &rarr; press `edit` &rarr; Content &rarr; Selelct all options &rarr; press `OK`.
-### Downloading Ubuntu-22 Lxc:
+### Downloading Lxc (Linux Containers):
-  `Local` &rarr; CT Templates &rarr; press on `Templates` &rarr; search `ubuntu 22` &rarr; select `ubuntu-22` press `download` (Wait for download to finish`TASK OK` than exit).
+  `Local` &rarr; CT Templates &rarr; press on `Templates` &rarr; search `ubuntu-22 or debian12` &rarr; select `ubuntu-22 / debian-12` press `download` (Wait for download to finish`TASK OK` than exit).
-  - Why Lxc(Linux Containers over OS):
+  - Why Lxc over OS:
     Lxc is preferred over a full Linux server OS because it is more lightweight and resource-efficient.
-Unlike a full OS, Lxc containers share the host’s kernel, leading to faster performance, quicker start-up times, and lower overhead.
+Unlike a full OS, Lxc containers share the host’s (Proxmox) kernel, leading to faster performance, quicker start-up times, and lower overhead.
 This makes Lxc ideal for running multiple isolated applications on the same machine, offering better scalability and portability without the resource demands of a full OS.